-Sauvignon Blanc: My top pick for a white Thanksgiving wine would be Sauvignon Blanc.
+My top pick for a white Thanksgiving wine would be Sauvignon Blanc.
 It’s crisp and known for its citrus flavors and pairs perfectly with turkey.
-The Sauvignon Blanc from Zo Wines is only $29, and is one of the best I’ve ever tried!
+The Sauvignon Blanc from Zo Wines is only $29 and is one of the best I’ve ever tried!

 As much as I love a bold wine, it’s best to pick a red wine that will complement the flavors of your Thanksgiving dinner without overpowering it.
 Here are my top picks for the best red wines to serve this Thanksgiving:

-Zinfandel: A Zin is going to be more full-bodied, and give you a bit of spice during Thanksgiving dinner.
+A Zin will be more full-bodied and give you a bit of spice during Thanksgiving dinner.
 It will still uplift all of your side dishes (potatoes, stuffing, etc.) without being overpowering.
 I’d highly recommend the 2017 Ferrari Carano Zinfandel, which is also less than $30 and has flavors of raspberries, dried cherries, and hints of leather and spice cake.